 by Daryl Daughtry, Publisher

-Be careful and really picky in regards to where you get advice and input from for your life.
+You need to be very careful and really picky in regards to where you get advice and input for for your life.

 Opinions are everywhere.
 Peoples’ values are competing against each other.
 What’s true to one individual may be viewed as a lie to someone else.
 And for Heaven’s sake, don’t assume that those who scream their views the loudest are the ones who are the wisest.

 1 – Stop taking swimming lessons from people who are drowning.

 It always amazes me how people, who aren’t successful and who continually make poor choices in life, are super eager to give out warnings and advice to anyone who’ll listen.
 And most of it is about what to look out for and who not to trust.